ansys/pydpf-post/doc/source/user_guide/troubleshooting.rst

 Invalid UTF-8 error
 ~~~~~~~~~~~~~~~~~~~
-Assume that you are using this code to load a simulation result:
+Assume that you use this code to load a simulation result:

 .. code-block:: default